riot/riot.github.io/api.md

 </my-other-post>
 ```

-If you don't want to add a root html node for your slots, you can use also a `<template>` tags.
+If you don't want to add a root html node for your slots, you can use also a `<template>` tag.
 In this case Riot.js will render only its content in the proper slot position:

 ``` html
 <my-other-post title="What a great title">